 • You will get a dedicated student success advisor, who will provide one-on-one support from the time you register until you graduate.

 • If you seek to become a Family Nurse Practitioner, you can pursue the online RN-MSN-FNP program.
 In just four years you will earn a BSN, MSN and a Family Nurse Practitioner certification, all this while working full-time.

 View Ranking Methodology

 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN TENNESSEE

-Latest on Tennessee’s Push for 80 Percent BSN by 2021
+Latest on Tennessee’s Push for 80 Percent BSN

 According to Tennessee Nurse Extra Edition 6